DarkDevRBLX/TextPYOS/README.md

 TextPYOS is a simpler version of older text-based operating systems, mostly MS-DOS, Linux, ect...

+TextPYOS is a **full python project**, meaning that other coding languages will not be used (unless it will make it easier to do a task.)

 ## Development status

 This project is currently in-development, but updates are likely to be infrequent due to it being developed in my free time.